logaretm/vee-validate/docs/guide/rules.md

 The field under validation must be a valid email.

+### email params

+Email rule can recieve any args from [validator.js isEmail](https://github.com/chriso/validator.js) validator.
+Note that to be able to configure it you need to use the object format.

 <input v-validate="'email'" data-vv-as="email" :class="{'input': true, 'is-danger': errors.has('email_field') }" name="email_field" type="text" placeholder="Your Email">
 <span v-show="errors.has('email_field')" class="help is-danger">{{ errors.first('email_field') }}</span>